Turkey Itinerary: 7 Days

 • If you have a European Union passport, you don’t need a visa to visit Turkey.
 Nationals of other countries mostly need an e-visa to enter Turkey.
 You have to apply online and your visa is processed within minutes.

-• The Istanbul City Tourist Pass is excellent value for money and includes admission to most of the popular attractions.
+• The Istanbul City Tourist Pass is good value for money and includes admission to most of the popular attractions.
 It also includes many skip-the-queue options within the pass.
 You’ll also have access to public transport and 4G WiFi while in Istanbul.

 • Museums are generally closed on Mondays.